sovit-123/local_file_search/README.md

 * Download the `papers.csv` file from [here](https://www.kaggle.com/datasets/benhamner/nips-papers?select=papers.csv) and keep in the `data` directory. **You can also keep PDF files in the directory and pass the directory path**.

 * *Execute this step only of you download the above CSV file.
-Not needed of you have your own text files or PDFs in a directory*.
+Not needed if you have your own text files or PDFs in a directory*.
 Run the `csv_to_text_files.py` script to generate a directory of text files from the CSV file.

 * Run `create_embeddings.py` to generate the embeddings that are stored in JSON file in the `data` directory.
 Check the scripts for the respective file names. ***Check `src/create_embedding.py`*** for relevant command line arguments to be passed.